sindresorhus/find-up/readme.md

 ### findUp(name, options?)
 ### findUp(matcher, options?)

-Returns a `Promise` for either the path or `undefined` if it couldn't be found.
+Returns a `Promise` for either the path or `undefined` if it could not be found.

 ### findUp([...name], options?)